 Poor hygiene practices mean that most swimmers retain some faeces on their body.
 This can be rinsed into the pool while swimming.

-To help prevent such contamination events you should:
+To help prevent contamination of pool water, you should:

-- Shower and wash thoroughly with soap before entering the pool
+- Shower and wash thoroughly with soap (especially your bottom) before entering the pool.

 Preventing pool contamination by babies and toddlers

 Babies and toddlers are still training to control their bowel movements, so parents and supervisors should be extra careful to prevent faecal accidents and contamination of pool water.

 To prevent faecal contamination of pool water:

 - Keep an eye on your children at all times.

 - Take children on frequent toilet breaks every hour or check nappies every 30–60 minutes.

 - Change nappies in nappy change areas only.